List of The Deer and the Cauldron characters: House of Prince Mu

-The House of Prince Mu (沐王府) is a noble family based in Yunnan.
+The House of Prince Mu is a noble family based in Yunnan.
 Their ancestor is Mu Ying, who was made a prince by the Hongwu Emperor of the Ming Empire.
 After the Qing Empire replaced the Ming Empire, the House of Prince Mu and their servants continue to operate as an underground resistance movement against Wu Sangui and Qing forces stationed in Yunnan.